SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-stream-analytics.md

 To know more about the different resource log category types and schemas collected for Azure Stream Analytics, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/stream-analytics/stream-analytics-job-diagnostic-logs#resource-log-categories).

 * **Platform Metrics for Azure Stream Analytics**.
 These metrics are available in [Microsoft.StreamAnalytics/streamingjobs](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-streamanalytics-streamingjobs-metrics) namespace.
-For more information on supported metrics and dimesnsions, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/stream-analytics/monitor-azure-stream-analytics-reference#metrics).
+For more information on supported metrics and dimensions, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/stream-analytics/monitor-azure-stream-analytics-reference#metrics).

 ## Setup